Jovito Salonga: EDSA People Power

-PCGG Chairman
+PCGG chairman

 Shortly after the EDSA Revolution, President Corazon Aquino, Aquino's widow, appointed Salonga Chair of the Presidential Commission on Good Government (PCGG), which was tasked with investigating and recovering the alleged ill-gotten wealth of Marcos and cronies.

 As chairman of the Commission on Good Government, he "filed and perfected" the government's claim to the Marcos Swiss deposits through the Swiss lawyers dr. Salvioni, dr. Fontanet and Leuenberger.
 His unwavering pursuit of the Marcos ill-gotten wealth was, in one senator's words, the "moral equivalent of a war".
 His efforts were rewarded when the government sequestrated Eduardo Cojuangco, Jr.'s firms including 93% shares of the United Coconut Planters Bank and 27% shares of the San Miguel Corporation.

 In 2000, the Swiss federal Court, after 14 years of litigation, decided to forfeit the corrupt Marcos funds received by the Swiss Credit bank in Zurich, and delivered to the nation's government more than US$680,000,000.
 The commission also petitioned to expropriate several real estate properties and several of the nation's largest corporations that the Philippine government claim were bought through blackmail or money the Marcos family allegedly plundered from the Treasury.

-Senate Presidency (1987–1992)
+Senate presidency (1987–1992)

 After his one-year stint in the PCGG, he was drafted to run for the senate in the 1987 elections.
 For the third time, he won the number one spot in the senatorial race.
 He was subsequently elected as Senate President due to his colleagues' respect for his long standing career as lawyer, lawmaker and defender of human rights.

 Legislation

 Elected as Senate President by his peers, and as Senator by the people, Salonga authored three major legislative measures: the "Code of Conduct and Ethical Standards for Public Officials and Employees (R.A.
 6713)", the "Anti-Coup d'état Act (R.A.
 6968)", and the "Anti-Plunder Law (R.A.
 7080)".
-In April 1990, he was conferred a Doctor of Laws degree, honoris causa, by the University of the Philippines "for his brilliant career as "an eminent political figure... for his unwavering, courageous stand against injustice, oppression, and dictatorship ... and for his sterling personal qualities of decency, humility, industry and moderation".
+In April 1990, he was conferred a Doctor of Laws degree, honoris causa, by the University of the Philippines for his brilliant career as "an eminent political figure... for his unwavering, courageous stand against injustice, oppression, and dictatorship ... and for his sterling personal qualities of decency, humility, industry and moderation".

 Salonga, despite limited means, won three senatorial elections, garnering the largest number of votes under three different administrations: that of Diosdado Macapagal, Ferdinand Marcos and Corazon Aquino.
 He has successfully legislated the State Scholarship Law, the Disclosure of Interest Act, the Magna Carta for Public School Teachers, the Code of Conduct and Ethical Standards for Public Officials and Employees, and the Act Defining and Penalizing the Crime of Plunder.

-Rejection of the Phil-U.S. Bases Treaty
+Rejection of the Phil–U.S. Bases Treaty

-In September 1991, Salonga led a group of 12 Senators in rejecting the R.P.-U.S. Bases Treaty.
+In September 1991, Salonga personally organized the group of 12 senators called "The Magnificent Twelve" in rejecting the R.P.-U.S. Bases Treaty.
+Salonga gave the vote that broke the tie stating in his speech that awards did not mean that much to him anymore.